dertin/dertin/README.md

 I'm Guillermo Céspedes Tabárez 😄, a software developer from Uruguay. 🇺🇾

-🦀 Building today the innovations that will shape tomorrow.
+🦀 Building today's innovations to shape tomorrow's technological landscape.

-🔮 Vision-driven, thrilling despite challenges.
+🔮 Vision-driven leadership, thriving through complex challenges.

 <!--
 **dertin/dertin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.